 When a job task must be performed that puts two or more employees in close proximity of each other (e.g. within a couple of feet) for more than 15 minutes, employees and supervisors should work together to assess the exposure risks involved and determine the appropriate controls, including a review of engineering, administrative, and PPE controls.
-Contact EH&S at 510-642-3073 for workplace hazard assessments.
+Contact EH&S at (510) 642-3073 for guidance.